wp-plugins/wp-rss-multi-importer/readme.txt

 == Description ==

-An extremely flexible plugin that imports RSS feeds to show on your Wordpress site.
-WP RSS Multi Importer imports and aggregates RSS feeds and can then do 4 things (separately or at the same time):
+An extremely flexible plugin that imports and merges RSS and Atom feeds to show on your Wordpress site.
+WP RSS Multi Importer imports and aggregates RSS and Atom feeds and can then do 4 things (separately or at the same time):

 <blockquote>